 Introducing The Ketogenic Diet For IBS

-Big food companies don’t want you to know all about it.
+Big food companies don’t want you to know about it, they lose money that way.

 They want their high carb products to sell and if they don’t fit the diet, they try to bury the hatchet!